Princeton-LSI-ResearchComputing/tracebase/TraceBaseDocs/TraceBaseDocs/Upload/How to Build a Submission/2 - How to Fill In the Study Doc.md

 * **When in doubt, wing it**

-    If you are unsure of how to label something and the Study Doc's header comment seems ambiguous, enter whatever you think fits, and leave it for the validation step to see if you get an errors.
+    If you are unsure of how to label something and the Study Doc's header comment seems ambiguous, enter whatever you think fits, and leave it for the validation step to see if you get any errors.
 If you get an error during validation that still doesn't clarify what is needed, indicate what you are unsure about in the final google submission form.
 A curator will check the data and help you work out what is needed.

 * **Fill in the sheets from left to right**